mokat6/rn-homework/README.md

 Node 20

-# install
+# Install

 git clone
 cd rn-homework
 npm install

-# run
+# Run

 npm start

 Follow terminal instructions.

 Open in `Expo go` you need to have the `Expo Go` app on your physical device.
-THen scan the QR code Open in simulator - hit "a" for Android, "i" for Iphone
+Then scan the QR code

+Open in simulator - hit "a" for Android, "i" for iPhone
-# Welcome to your Expo app 👋

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).